jkhaliqi/wi21-cse110-lab3/Standup-Notes.md

   - Are you stuck on with anything?
   - Comfort level - How close are we to hitting our sprint goals?
 - Name
+  - What did you do yesterday?
+  - What will you do today?
+  - Are you stuck on with anything?
+  - Comfort level - How close are we to hitting our sprint goals?